Fall 2018 Semester

 Resources / Hardware

 Android Development: Nexus 7 devices are available for students to check out for development.
 Students are welcome to use their own Android devices if they like.
-If a project will utilize phone-specific features (calling, SMS, etc.), then teams need to let the staff know as soon as possible.
-Android code should be developed in Android Studio.
-Students may use the OS of their choice.
+Due to device limiations, we strongly suggest students avoid creating apps that lean heavily on phone-only features, such as calling or SMS.
+Android code should be developed in Android Studio in Windows or macOS.

 iOS Development: iPod Touch devices are availalbe for students to check out for development.
 Students are welcome to use their own iOS devices if they like.
-If a project will utilize phone-specific features (calling, SMS, etc.), then teams need to let the staff know as soon as possible. iOS code should be developed primarily using Swift in Xcode.
+Due to device limiations, we strongly suggest students avoid creating apps that lean heavily on phone-only features, such as calling or SMS. iOS code should be developed primarily using Swift in Xcode.
 Students that do not have a Mac computer can check out a Mac Mini from the department.
 See the instructor for more information.
 You can also use cloud services such as http://www.macincloud.com/ at your own cost.

 - Attendance in lecture is vital to learning the material and making a good grade in this class.